e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/The Narrows.md

 ---

 # Article
-The worst part of [[Updated Journals/[WA] Uncategorized Articles/New Graffoc|New Graffoc]], rarely repaired or otherwise visited by the cities government.
+The worst part of [[New Graffoc|New Graffoc]], rarely repaired or otherwise visited by the cities government.
 Most of the outcasts of the city, the magicless and the guildless end up here.